-Meet the student with a pole in the corner of her bedroom
+Meet the student with a pole in her bedroom

 “I’ll be back in a bit guys, just going on the pole” is a sentence I never thought I’d get used to hearing in my house, but now it’s just the norm.

 My housemate, a fiery feminist and final-year Politics student, Sam Roberts, has a pole in her bedroom and goes to pole dancing classes every week.

 She’s been dancing since she was five years old, starting with Ballet, only taking to the pole a year ago.
 She is already incredible, sometimes teaching classes herself.

 I am ashamed to admit I raised a brow when I learnt of my housemate’s hobby, given she has strong feminist values, but Sam showed me why I was wrong to judge, and how there is a lot more skill to pole fitness than I first realised.

 “There are some people who think it’s weird that I pole dance and am a feminist.
 But to me, feminism is about choice and I don’t do this for anyone else’s enjoyment but my own.
 And even people that do, it’s still their choice.
 It’s not a feminist issue for me.”